 These five strategies encourage and require product teams to collaborate and communicate across the product release process.
 Involving non-traditional stakeholders in the UX process and working strategically to use research as a means of informing design and development helps ensure a smooth frequent release process.

-Next week, we’ll delve into two of our teams’ most recommended “best practice” UX techniques for CMMD and SaMD.
+In our next blog, we’ll delve into two of our teams’ most recommended “best practice” UX techniques for CMMD and SaMD.
 In discussing their values, we’ll offer suggestions on how to begin implementing these techniques in your team’s operation.

 About The Authors